Steve Hearon

-John Davis, Jr. (born 1953) who boxed professionally under the ring name Steve Hearon, is an American former professional boxer and convicted serial killer.
+John Davis Jr. (born 1953) who boxed professionally under the ring name Steve Hearon, is an American former professional boxer and convicted murderer.
 While Davis (as Hearon) never fought for a world title, he held several significant wins as a boxer, including one over future WBC world Junior Welterweight champion, Bruce Curry.

 Criminal record

 Davis was convicted of the 1976 murder of 48 year old William Brownell, a man whose body was found battered in his Wilshire district (Los Angeles) apartment.

 In 1977, according to police investigations, Davis was also involved in an armed robbery, for which he was convicted.
 He was also convicted, in 1988, of second degree robbery.

 Davis was also convicted for the murder of 48 year old Claude Hill.

 Over the years, some evidence has surfaced suggesting that all three of Davis' victims were homosexual men.
 Davis was sent to a jail in Colorado, from where he escaped to begin a career as a boxer.